bobshort4bobby4/Tom-Crean-pp1/README.md

   ##### Images
   Images of Antarctia are used as backgrounds for all pages, these images are both visually pleasing and informative.<br>
   All other images are used to add both visual and intellectual interest.<br> There was a very slow loading time for the gallery page, the Lighthouse app suggested compressing     the image files, which I did using Freeconvert.com.
-I choose the webp format and checked it's compatability using this site  https://caniuse.com/webp.
+I chose the webp format and checked it's compatability using this site  https://caniuse.com/webp.
 The format has support from all the major browsers in use.
 Internet Explorer does not support it but it is not widely used today.

   ### WireFrames